left11/springboot_scala/README.md

 This is a simple demo project for using springboot (spring mvc) with undertow and scala, see details in the pom.xml

+## Continuous compile scala code
+to compile you scala code continuously, type the below command in the terminal

+    mvn scala:cc

 ## run

     mvn spring-boot:run